Newspaperman | National Review

 As a kid, Mike loved to read the newspaper: the Reporter and also the Houston Press, “a scandal sheet,” he says.
 He also loved astronomy (and still does).
 When he was a sophomore in high school, he and his dad built a telescope.

 But back to journalism: During his senior year, Mike drew up a parody, the Rockhead Reporter.
-In it, he poked some fun at some of the teachers.
+In it, he poked a little fun at some of his teachers.
 One teacher, a civics teacher, was none too pleased, and he and Mike went down to the principal’s office to have a talk.

 There was no great harm, however — at least to Mike.
 That very year, he won the civics award.

-He entered the University of Texas in 1968, that radical year.
-While working at the undergraduate library, shelving periodicals, he came across a magazine with a blue border.
+• He entered the University of Texas in 1968, that radical year — the year of the barricades.
+His parents drove him over to Austin, and he checked into Brackenridge Hall.
+He worked at the undergraduate library, shelving periodicals, and one day he came across a magazine with a blue border.
 “I looked inside and thought two things,” he says.
 “First, these people think like I do.
 And second, that’s really good writing.”

 He subscribed to the magazine — National Review — and eventually got his first two issues.
 They arrived in non-consecutive order.
 And the cover of one of them had been torn off.
 Left-wing sabotage at the post office or just a mishap?
 Mike, generously, suspects the latter.

+The next day, the Daily Texan — UT’s paper — had a report.
+It showed a picture of WFB, with the (apt) caption “Beaming, Biting Buckley.”
+“The student audience seemed attentive despite stifling heat inside the gym.”

-In due course, Mike wrote to WFB (as one did).
-WFB wrote him back (as he did).
+In due course, Mike wrote to WFB — as one did.
+And WFB wrote him back — as he did.

 Some years ago, Truman Lamb was succeeded by Joel Pigg in a key agricultural position.
 A number of headlines suggest themselves.
 Mike Brown chose “Pigg Replaces Lamb as County Agent, No Kidding.”

+He tells me a story, related to humor.
+One night, he was very low and doing some laundry.
+The Carol Burnett Show came on.
+And he laughed and laughed.
+“I would like to meet Carol Burnett someday to tell her what she already knows: what a gift she has, and how important it is to people.
+It’s important to laugh.”

-Mike started at the Rockdale Reporter on this wise: In 1973, he called up the paper and said, “Would you like a story about Comet Kohoutek?”
-The lady who had answered said, “What the hell is that?”
+• Mike started at the Rockdale Reporter on this wise: In 1973, he called up the paper and said, “Would you like a story about Comet Kohoutek?”
+The lady on the other end of the line said, “What the hell is that?”
 It was the hottest thing in the sky, named after Lubos Kohoutek, a Czech astronomer.
 Mike wrote the story.
 Then he did further freelancing for the paper.

 When you start out at a community newspaper, you do everything — including those fundamentals, birth notices and obituaries.
 The former used to be called “stork reports,” Mike notes.
 “That was so long ago, the people who had the babies were married.”

-Note: Editor’s Note: The below is an expansion of an article that Mr. Nordlinger had in the June 24, 2019, issue of National Review.
-This expansion is written in the style of his Impromptus column, with bullet points and some photos.